NoeBaru/PCTO-2024/README.md

 ## GUIDE

+Follow the instructions below to be able to use the game with the eye tracker

 * [click here](https://gaming.tobii.com/getstarted/) to install the Tobii Eye Tracker software (Please note: that Tobii Core Software is not compatible with Windows 11)

   ![softwareInstallation](https://github.com/NoeBaru/PCTO-2024/assets/144808380/48bd11db-1b45-4b04-aa73-8b4e3f0cc581)